 Key takeaways

-Ground financial decisions in solid, realistic numbers by thoroughly analyzing key financial benchmarks like ROAS, CAC, and gross margin before launching campaigns or strategies.
+Ground all financial projections in realistic numbers by analyzing benchmarks like ROAS, CAC, and gross margin to avoid "black magic" forecasting and ensure sound decision-making for advertising campaigns and growth strategies.

 03:08 The Purpose of a Proper Forecast